 for the new technology the platform needs.

-So one of the biggest things you got there is data grids and so
+So one of the biggest things you got there is data grids and so as represented

 by like a reference implementation Infinispan, the data grid JSR is going